 Jonathan Gold: It was kind of funny — I donated a sort of “dinner with a critic” to a silent auction at a friend’s school, and Laura got it.
 We went to the first iteration of Ludo Bites back when it was in a bakery in West Hollywood.
 She brought it up, and I was sort of “Haha, very funny.”
 After the dinner she kept calling and we had coffee, and a few months later it turned out that my son ended up going to the same school that her kids went to.
 When you see someone every day at the drop-off line it becomes almost unavoidable.
 At this point I’d be eating in restaurants and people would be Instagramming me eating chips and salsa before the first margarita showed up.
 The idea of anonymity seemed ridiculous so I figured, why not?

 IH: You seem to me as much a cultural anthropologist as a critic, but I guess that’s because I often associate food criticism with judgment.
-Your work seems bereft of that judgment.
+Your work seems free of that judgment.
 How did you come to this approach?

 Trailer for City of GoldCity of GoldGet a taste of the documentary2:33

 My criteria used to be that if a place did a dish better than anyone else in California, that was the place to write about.
 If a place does a particularly exceptional spaghetti carbonara, do I care if the chicken is boring?
 Well, a little bit.
 But if I’m excited enough about the spaghetti to de-emphasize the parts I don’t like as much, I’d write about those experiences.
 I’ll have the pleasure to be out in front of the displeasure.